 As Brown said this, we all laughed.
 The interviewer delved further and Brown relayed the story, which she also tells in Rising Strong, about how people who rise strong from adversity have something in common regarding their attitude to other people.
 In short, they live through the assumption that everyone is doing their best.
+In testing this everything: sometimes changing our assumptions can have a real impact on what we notice.

-In testing this (while internally thinking it was complete nonsense), Brown spoke to her husband Steve.
+(while internally thinking it was complete nonsense), Brown spoke to her husband Steve.
 He, it turned out, was among the strange group of people who held that view.8